As is wont to happen anywhere in the world, things weren’t perfect during my time in Colombia.

 6. Online dating

 I’ve written before about dating in Colombia.
-The women down there are gorgeous and energetic, an excellent change of pace from an American dating landscape that seems to get worse with each Instagram post from an aspiring model.
+The women in Bogota are gorgeous and energetic, an excellent change of pace from an American dating landscape that seems to get worse with each Instagram post from an aspiring model.

 But because women down there are attractive, feminine, and in good physical condition, their expectations are astronomically high.
 With online dating, if your profile isn’t flush with photos of you in nice clothes and a fancy car, her interest will not be piqued.